dmeditor/doc/README.md

 Use DM Editor for editing

-Use DM Editor for view
+Use DM Editor for view & SSR

-SSR(Server side rendering)

 Develop widget, variant, style
 -------